 At the Nashville NAC meeting in June of 2013 the chapter agreed to form the North American Research Consortium in Peritoneal Dialysis (NARC-PD).
 The first study is observational and intending to define best catheter placement and early management strategies, under the direction of Rob Quinn and Matt Oliver, with close association with Eric Wallace, Rachel Fissell, Francesco Tentori, and Jeff Perl.
 This project was selected for its relative ease of performance and to establish the data collection tools/methods needed for a successful transcontinental consortium.

-A research committee composed of Mike Flessner, Sharon Nessim, Jeff Perl, Jimmie Pirkle, Francesca Tentori and Eric Wallace, chaired by Tom Golper has the duty to first define and prioritize the future scientific studies that NARC will address, and to further enhance its success by recommending organizational and financial considerations.
-It answers to the NAC Executive Committee/Council
+The NAC Research Committee has the duty to first define and prioritize the future scientific studies that NARC will address, and to further enhance its success by recommending organizational and financial considerations.
+It answers to the NAC Executive Committee/Council.

 The Peritoneal Dialysis Outcomes and Practice Patterns Study (PDOPPS) is designed to advance the understanding of optimal practices for PD patients worldwide and to reduce barriers to PD use.
 Our hope is that the study will increase the appropriate use of PD, extend technique survival, and improve quality of life for PD patients.

-Full details are provided on the home page of the ISPD website (Giorgia Can we do a link here?).
+Full details are provided on the home page of the ISPD website.
 PDOPPS is very relevant to ISPD NAC and NARC.
 First, PDOPPS is co-ordinated from Ann Arbor, Michigan and many NAC members are very involved.
 Jeff Perl, a member of our NAC Exec is taking a leadership role in PDOPPS as is Francesca Tentori from Nashville.

 Already a number of Canadian sites in Toronto and In London, Ontario are up and going as PDOPPS centers.
 U.S. sites will soon also join.
 A number of research questions have been identified.